nickleomartin/emergent_comm_rl/README.md

 # emergent_comm_rl
 This repo will contain reinforcement learning models used in "Emergence of Linguistic Communication from Referential Games with Symbolic and Pixel Input".
 The paper can be found [here](https://arxiv.org/abs/1804.03984).

+Can we induce reinforcement learning agents learn a compositional language using a cooperative task which features an information asymmetry?

+How do environmental pressures affect the generated language?

 ![alt text](https://raw.githubusercontent.com/NickLeoMartin/emergent_comm_rl/master/images/emergent_comm.png)